 Edward was born in about 1835 in what is now Mumbai but was at the time called Bombay.
 Eventually he came to England, and, although it is not clear when exactly he arrived, he was certainly in the capital by the time he was fourteen.
-He lived in desperate poverty, but he had an extraordinary gift for mental arithmetic.
-In other words he was a “calculating boy”, and, as such, he was just about able to stay afloat.
+Although he lived in desperate poverty, he had an extraordinary gift for mental arithmetic.
+In other words he was a ‘calculating boy’.
+As such, he was just about able to stay afloat.

 These, however, were unlikely to have been the meetings of learned societies where the Bidders and the Colburns were exhibited.
 In all probability they were local gatherings on the other side of town, as it were.
 In fact we read in the 1850 report that the fourteen-year-old Edward exhibited his powers of mental arithmetic at public houses, where, one might guess, any sort of human or animal curiosity might command the attention of a well-lubricated audience.

 In due course he sought refuge in the Mount St Bernard Hospice.
 He was utterly destitute, walking the streets without shoes or stockings.
 And his parents?
 We can only speculate.
-Possibly the Catherine Leyden who appears in the 1851 census as a dressmaker, aged forty-five and unmarried, was his mother.
-(More about Catherine later.)
+Possibly the Catherine Leyden who appears in the 1851 census as a dressmaker, aged forty-five and unmarried, was his mother — more about her later.
 But of his father there is not the slightest trace.

-But when a “situation with a merchant in the City” was secured for Edward — once again our source is the 1850 report — his life improved dramatically.
+But when a ‘situation with a merchant in the City’ was secured for Edward — once again our source is the 1850 report — his life improved dramatically.
 The good people who were looking out for him saw that he was suitably clothed for the new world he was about to enter.
-They seemed to think that his new employer would have him educated, and would see to it that he got on in life.
+They seemed to think that his new employer would have him educated and see to it that he got on in life.

 But is the young stationer’s assistant our Edward Leyden?
 We have reason to think so.
-For in the same census —1851 — the Catherine Leyden we mentioned earlier was lodging with a Hannah Cross in Leadenhall Street in the City.
-She was a printer and engraver, and so it is just possible that we have found Edward’s benefactor after all.
+For in the same census — for 1851 — the Catherine Leyden we mentioned earlier was visiting a Hannah Cross in Leadenhall Street in the City.
+Hannah was a printer and engraver, and so it is just possible that we have found Edward’s benefactor after all.